balllapp/site/versions/index.md

 - Added some actions in the navigation graph.

 ### v0.18
-- Added a recyclerView in the ball fragment to select which balls to add on click.
+- Added a recycler view in the ball fragment to select which balls to add on click.
 - Balls are always permanently selected.

 ### v0.17
-- Added some more useful libraries to the project without using them. (e.g. a colour picker)
+- Added some more libraries to the app (e.g. a colour picker)
-- App onboarding now remembers whether the user have seen it before.
+- App tutorial now remembers whether the user have seen it before.

 ### v0.16
-- Fixed a lot of bugs found by testing the app during CS lesson.
+- Fixed a lot of bugs.
-- Used the project for COVID TODAY. (irrelevant)

 ### v0.15
-- Added ball types: default ball, stationary ball maker. (also borders)
+- Added new balls: Default Ball, Ball Maker.
 - Made borders on the screen so that balls don't fly away.

 ### v0.14
-- Tools: add, select and delete.
+- Added some tools: add, select and delete.
-- Balls can now be selected. (no use for now)
+- Balls can now be selected. (which has no use for now)
 - Balls can now be deleted.

 ### v0.13
 - Made the project more compatible with old phones.
+Works on Android 5.0!
 - Used the normal accelerometer instead of other sensors.

 ### v0.12